11 Matrix Calculations

 • Understand how to do matrix algebra in relevant programming languages

-While R, SAS, and Python are all extremely powerful statistical programming languages, the core of most programming languages is the ability to do basic calculations and matrix arithmetic.
+While R and Python are extremely powerful statistical programming languages, the core of most programming languages is the ability to do basic calculations and matrix arithmetic.
 As almost every dataset is stored as a matrix-like structure (data sets and data frames both allow for multiple types, which isn’t quite compatible with more canonical matrices), it is useful to know how to do matrix-level calculations in whatever language you are planning to use to work with data.

 In this section, we will essentially be using our programming language as overgrown calculators.